 Unlawful act manslaughter requires proof that the defendant committed a relevant crime, with the mens rea for that crime.
 The unlawful act must therefore be criminal in nature and must also be dangerous - R v Larkin KB 174.

 Transferred malice - An act is dangerous if (in the opinion of the sober and reasonable bystander) it exposed someone to the risk of some harm not necessarily the person who subsequently died - Attorney-General's Reference (No. 3 of 1994) Crim LR 829.

 The act need not be directed against a person (e.g. arson) - see R v Willoughby (2005) 1 WLR 1880.

-The knowledge attributed to the sober and reasonable person is that which such a person would acquire as an observer of the whole course of the defendant's conduct throughout the unlawful act: R v Watson (1989) 2 All ER 865, R v Dawson (1985) 81 Cr App R 150, R v Carey and others (2006) EWCA Crim 17.
+In applying the objective test, the knowledge attributed to the sober and reasonable person is that which such a person would acquire as an observer of the whole course of the defendant's conduct throughout the unlawful act: R v Watson (1989) 2 All ER 865, R v Dawson (1985) 81 Cr App R 150.

 No "unlawful act" for the purpose of unlawful act manslaughter occurs, where a person only supplies drugs or materials to another, who then in turn administers the drug to himself and dies.
 This is the case even where a person assists another to take the drug by performing preparatory acts, such as applying a tourniquet or preparing a syringe for injection.